robinali34/blog_system_design/_posts/2025-11-03-system-design-interview.md

 - **High availability** - 99.99%+ uptime, redundancy, failover
 - **Security** - Financial data protection, fraud prevention

-Remember: Robinhood's interviews focus on building systems that are not just scalable, but also reliable, secure, and compliant with financial regulations.
+Remember: System design interviews focus on building systems that are not just scalable, but also reliable, secure, and compliant with financial regulations.
 Demonstrate your understanding of these fintech-specific requirements, and you'll be well-prepared for the interview.

-Good luck with your Robinhood system design interview preparation!
+Good luck with your system design interview preparation!